-Summer usually means one thing, especially if you're in Australia - It's beach time!
+Summer usually means one thing, especially if you're in Australia or New Zealand - It's beach time!

 We're all for everyone living their best lives on a beach during summer, but it's also important that beachgoers know all about beach safety and the hazards that could potentially show up.
 So to ensure that your time on the beach will be a safe one, we're going to go through things like rip currents, safe areas to swim, and marine life to keep an eye out for when you're out having fun.